 12. In December 1993, Metropolitan Timotheos announced, both in writing and via telephone, the election of Hegumen Michael Seraphim (Melchizedek) to the episcopate.
 On the 3rd of January 1994, Hegumen Melchizedek was consecrated by the Metropolitans Timotheos (Athanassiou) and Timotheos (Mavias) in Athens, Greece, at the Church of St. Photini, as well as with the blessing and seal of Bishop Haralampos on behalf of the American Synod.
 Bishop Melchizedek subsequently was assigned to oversee the Eparchy of Nebraska.

 13. Following Bishop Melchizedek’s retirement from the Synod in 2007, the American Synod eventually dissolved.

-14. After a study sabbatical over several years, Bishop Melchizedek was assigned as Exarch of Nebraska by H.H.
-Patriarch Nicholas I, whose canonical succession has been recognized by the Alexandrian Patriarchate.
+14. After a study sabbatical over several years, Bishop Melchizedek was assigned as Exarch of Nebraska by Patriarch Nicholas I, whose canonical succession has been recognized by Patriarch Nicholas VI of the Alexandrian Patriarchate.